samrustan/Traffic-Sign-CNN/writeup_template.md

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Github link
 Here is a link to my [project code](https://github.com/samrustan/Traffic-Sign-CNN

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-The code for this step is contained in the second and 3rd code cell of the IPython notebook.
+The code for this step is contained in the 2nd and 3rd code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:

-Used pandas to read in the classification spreadsheet to identify the correct labels.
+Python libraries: pandas, numpy, and matplotlib were used to plot a sample set of the training image set.

+A Histogram of the data was also plotted using a bar graph to show the distribution of the image set.
+A histogram for the training, validation, and test set are displayed.

-* The size of training set is 34799 examples
+* Number of training examples = 34799
+* Number of validation examples = 4410
-* The size of test set is 12630 examples
+* Number of testing examples = 12630
-* The shape of a traffic sign image is (32,32,3)
+* Image data shape = (32, 32, 3)
-* The number of unique classes/labels in the data set is 43
+* Number of classes = 43

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+#### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.